In this post, I’ll share what kind of dog chews are safe to use and the benefits of feeding natural chews.

 The best dog chews are ones that are durable but not so hard that they could chip your dog’s teeth.
 I like to give my dogs all natural edible chews rather than synthetic chew toys.
-Synthetic dog chew toys are not digestable and can often develop sharp edges or break off in small pieces that can cause intestinal blockages.
+Synthetic dog chew toys are not digestible and can often develop sharp edges or break off into small pieces that can cause intestinal blockages.

-My top picks for chews are made from all natural ingredients like animal parts, yak milk or edible dental chews.
+My top picks for chews are made from all-natural ingredients

 9 Best Natural Chew Toys for Dogs Who Are Aggressive Chewers

 Chewing gives your dog mental stimulation and releases endorphins that relieve stress.
 But with thousands of options to pick from, how do you pick the right chews for your dog?

 I’ve been researching and testing chews with my dogs for years and have found brands with the highest standards for the ingredients in their chews.